 Here’s what was in my bag when I got back home:

 Not the most exciting collection of items I agree.
-I did hesitate with the disposable hand warmers on environmental grounds (more one-use plastic when reusable ones are available) but the chap running the Trespass shop in Skipton was adamant that they were very effective and really did stay warm for many hours.
+I did hesitate with the disposable hand warmers on environmental grounds (more one-use plastic when reusable ones are available) – same as with my box of disposable vapes – but the chap running the Trespass shop in Skipton was adamant that they were very effective and really did stay warm for many hours.
 The pack claims that may be eight hours although I remain skeptical.
 However, with a price tag of only £1.49 per pack, I was willing to give them a go.
 If I get to the Outer Hebrides this summer, I think I may need them.

 It was my visit to Mountain Warehouse, however, that had me questioning to the point of not handing over my cash.
 They sell own-branded items of clothing that are treated with insect repellent and claim to “keep the bugs at bay“.
 They are “perfect for hot climates and midges at home“.
 Midges!
 That’s why I was so interested bearing in mind the planned cycling trip to the Hebrides in August (weather permitting…).
 But, just as with the hand warmers, I remain skeptical.
 Mountain Warehouse include in their range some Buff-style neck warmers that are also “anti-mosquito“.
 I seem to remember them claiming on the packaging that they were “90% effective“.
 Can this really be the case?
 The ‘mosquito repellent clothing‘ range can be seen on the Mountain Warehouse website although the neck warmers are not included online.
 The style of the clothing is more Dr. Livingstone than 21st century cyclist so I won’t be buying any of the shorts, shorts etc… but the neck warmers were pretty neutral in style and didn’t evoke thoughts of the British Empire traipsing through an African jungle.
 Interestingly Buff – the market leader in neck fashion – don’t appear to have gone down the anti-mosquito route in their range.
 Could this say something?